SpongeBob SquarePants season 10: Episodes

+"Feral Friends": Sandy's birthday party is interrupted by Neptune's Moon, a rare phenomenon that causes underwater animals to revert to a primal, realistic state.
+As a land creature, Sandy is the only one not affected, and must keep her friends safe from the now monstrously-large Squidward and Pearl.
+"Don't Wake Patrick": Patrick sleepwalks into SpongeBob's house.
+Unable to wake Patrick up, SpongeBob has to guide him out of danger as he goes around town.

 DVD release

 The DVD boxset for season ten was released by Paramount Home Entertainment and Nickelodeon in the United States and Canada on October 15, 2019.
 This is the only DVD set so far to not include any bonus features.